Jonathan Pollard: Israeli efforts to secure Pollard's release

-In 1988, Israel proposed a three-way exchange, wherein Pollard and his wife would be released and deported to Israel, Israel would release Soviet spy Marcus Klingberg, and the Soviet Union would exercise its influence with Syria and Iran to release American hostages held there by Syrian- and Iranian-sponsored terrorist groups.
+In 1988, Israel proposed a three-way exchange, wherein Pollard and his wife would be released and deported to Israel, Israel would release Soviet spy Marcus Klingberg, and the USSR would exercise its influence with Syria and Iran to release American hostages held there by Syrian- and Iranian-sponsored terrorist groups.

 In 1990, Israel reportedly considered offering to release Yosef Amit, an Israeli military intelligence officer serving a 12-year sentence for spying for the United States and another NATO power, in exchange for Pollard.
 Sources conflict on the outcome: according to one, Amit made it known that he had no wish to be exchanged.
-By another account, Israeli officials vetoed the idea, fearing that it would only stoke more anger in the United States.
-(Amit served out his sentence and was released in 1993.)
+By another account, Israeli officials vetoed the idea, fearing that it would only cause more anger in the United States.
+(Amit served his sentence and was released in 1993.)

-In the 1990s former University of Notre Dame president Theodore Hesburgh, a family friend of Pollard's, attempted to broker a deal whereby Pollard would be released, "be banished to Israel", and would renounce his U.S. citizenship.
-Mike Royko of the Chicago Tribune wrote columns in February 1994 supporting the idea.
+During the 1990s former University of Notre Dame president Theodore Hesburgh, a family friend of Pollard's, attempted to broker a deal whereby Pollard would be released, "be banished to Israel", and would renounce his U.S. citizenship.
+Mike Royko of the Chicago Tribune wrote columns in February 1994 endorsing the idea.
 White House officials expressed little enthusiasm for Hesburgh's plan, and he ceased further efforts.

-In 1995, Israel again attempted to set up a three-way exchange, this time involving American spies imprisoned in Russia: Israel would release Klingberg, the Russians would release U.S. agents who had remained in prison since the dissolution of the Soviet Union, and the United States would then free Pollard.
+During 1995, Israel again attempted to arrange a three-way exchange, this time involving American spies imprisoned in Russia: Israel would release Klingberg, the Russians would release U.S. agents who had remained in prison since the dissolution of the Soviet Union, and the United States would then free Pollard.